-Challenge number Detail of challenge 1 Gaps in basic skills for PPG (and other pupils) which have opened up as a result of Covid-19 pandemic.
-PPG and non-disadvantaged pupils are showing gaps in phonics and key maths skills.
-Lowest 20% in phonics are predominantly PPG including in Lower KS2.
+Challenge number Detail of challenge 1 Gaps in basic skills for PPG (and other pupils) which opened up as a result of Covid-19 pandemic and which persist.
+PPG and non-disadvantaged pupils are showing gaps in phonics, writing and key maths skills.
 2 Pupils' language and communication skills in EYFS and KS1 are low.
 Vocabulary is poor.
-This has been exacerbated by the Covid-19.
+This has been exacerbated by Covid-19.
 Consequently, focus and concentration levels among these pupils is poor.
 Additionally, some pupils experience frustration as they cannot articulate feelings.
 Poor vocabulary is also evident in KS2 3 Lower attendance for PPG pupils.
-Attendance of PPG pupils was 93.4% for 2020/21 compared to 95.9% for non-PPG pupils.
-Unauthorised absence for PPG pupils was almost double that of the school as a whole at 3.1%.
-Lateness was also higher for PPG pupils compared to the average level for the school.
-4 Gaps in attainment between PPG pupils and their peers in most year groups 5 Lack of engagement of PPG parents 6 PPG Children in EYFS and KS1 have less developed skills for socialisation than their peers.
+Although attendance was affected last year across the school, attendance of PPG pupils was 91.4% for 2021/22 compared to 93.4% for non-PPG pupils.
+Unauthorised absence for PPG pupils was almost double that of the school as a whole at 2.5%.
+Lateness was also much higher for PPG pupils compared to the average level for the school.
+Attendance is further impacted for PPG pupils who also have SEND.
+4 Gaps in attainment between PPG pupils and their peers in most year groups.
+5 Lack of engagement of PPG parents.
+6 PPG Children in EYFS and KS1 have less developed skills for socialisation than their peers.
 Covid-19 has made this worse.
-Some behaviour issues resulting from Covid lockdowns persist into KS2 7 Low self-esteem and emotional distress amongst some disadvantaged pupil accompanied by lack of self-regulation relating to emotions.
-This is particularly evident amongst KS1 and EYFS pupils but some pupils in KS2 are also affected.
-8 Word recognition, writing and Maths outcomes in Reception are significantly lower than in previous years with approximately 50% not making the expected standard in English and 38% in Maths.
+Some behaviour issues resulting from Covid lockdowns persist into KS2.
+7 Low self-esteem and emotional distress amongst some disadvantaged pupil accompanied by lack of self-regulation relating to emotions, which can lead to them struggling to follow the behaviour expectations.
+8 Outcomes in KS1, particularly year 1, are significantly lower than in previous years.
 This is due to missed schooling due to Covid-19.
-These gaps will have an impact on learning and attainment in Year 1 and beyond.
-9 Deterioration in handwriting and fine motor skills in KS1 and EYFS.
+These gaps will have an impact on learning and attainment in Year 2 and beyond.
+Outcomes are also affected in other parts of the school.
+9 Deterioration in handwriting and fine motor skills in KS1 and EYFS and further up the school.
 Although this affects most pupils, it is particularly evident for PPG and other vulnerable pupils.
-10 Financial impact on PPG families of Covid-19 and other changes to income/benefits
+This is impacting on outcomes in writing.
+10 Financial impact on PPG families of Covid-19, the cost of living crisis and other changes to income/benefits.